ColinKennedy/ways/docs/plugin_advanced.rst

             data:
                 some_data: 8

+But if you need to append information to more than one plugin at once, relative plugins are very useful.

+.. code-block :: yaml

+    plugins:
+        some_plugin:
+            hierarchy: foo/bar
+            mapping: something
+        another_plugin:
+            hierarchy: another
+        another_plugin:
+            hierarchy: another/tree
+        append_plugin:
+            hierarchy: ''
+            data:
+                some_data: 8
+            uses:
+                - foo/bar
+                - another
+                - another/tree

 So in conclusion, absolute and relative plugins both have their pros and cons.
 Pick the right one for the right job.

-Other than plugin platforms, there's one other way to affect the discovery and runtime of plugins in Ways: assignments.
+Other than plugin platforms and relative plugins, there's another way to affect the discovery and runtime of plugins in Ways called "assignments".

+.. _assignments_basics:

 Using Assignments
 -----------------